SankThomas/food-palace-mobile-app/README.md

 ## Routing

 Routing is done using `react-navigation/native` and `react-navigation/native-stack`.
-Check out [https://reactnavigation.org/docs/installation](React Navigation) for more information.
+Check out [React Navigation](https://reactnavigation.org/docs/installation) for more information.

 ## Icons